ishaan-2539/credential-verifier-web3/README.md

 frontend/index.html
 ```

-directly in your browser.
+directly in your web browser.

 Alternatively, you can use **VS Code Live Server**.

+---

+# 🎓 Using the Application

-### 🎓 Issue a Credential
+## 📝 Issue a Credential

 1. Open the **Issue Credential** tab.
 2. Enter the: